 Sorry for the title guys but just wanted my question answered and myself saved from wondering all the live long day soo...Hi all.
 New here and love the site!
 So I run a small video dept at a recording studio and just offer some basic video services.
 I have a question concerning options on cams.
 I have a thermal camera with an analog out on it.
 I would like to record the outgoing video and also pick up a nice handy camcorder at the same time.
 Ideally I'd like to do a high def, hard drive cam with an analog video in.
 It would also be great if it were small and easy to handle.

 When someone new approaches me with a video project they've shot that they want me to gently critique I can always tell if that person has had any still photography training within just a few seconds.
 The first things skilled still photographers do is compose.
 They see the finished shot in their mind before they ever even put the camera to their eye.

+Where are all the shooting gigs?
+How do you find them?
+Craigslist?
+Your local newspaper want ads?
+Some other vague work-for-hire site?
 I just got back last night from shooting a 3-day gig with my brother down in central California.
 His specialty has been architectural, environmental, lighting and product images, my specialty has been all about people: interviews and sound recording.